wn-upf/SiEStA-VR/README.md

     );
 ```

-Inside these folders, granular CSV files capture dynamics bridging the 802.11be MAC layer all the way up to the VR application layer.
+Inside these folders, granular CSV files capture metrics bridging the 802.11be MAC layer all the way up to the VR application layer.
 For a simulation configuring $N_{XR}$ total users, telemetry is divided per-user using an identifier ranging from `0` to `N_XR - 1` (e.g., `XR_stats_0.csv`, `XR_stats_1.csv`).

 | Generated File | Description & Core Data Columns |